 Balance transfer credit cards typically have a longer than usual no-interest period of 12 to 18 months.
 If you have time to wait for a new card, charge the payment to your new card and pay it off before the promotional period ends.
 Keep in mind that most cards have balance transfer fees, but some don’t, like the Chase Slate Card or the BankAmericard Credit Card.
 But even if a card has a balance transfer fee, it’s still cheaper than paying a cash advance APR and fees associated with a cash advance.

-For example, the comes with intro APR for with a standard balance transfer fee of each balance transfer.
+For example, the Citi® Diamond Preferred® Card comes with 0% intro APR for 21 months with a standard 5% balance transfer fee of each balance transfer.
 The card has no annual fee and no rewards program.
 So, it will be easier for you to concentrate on paying off your debt rather than increasing it.
 Just remember that credit card balance transfer can take from two to 21 days to post to your account.

 Open a balance transfer card